nbari/dbre/content/postgresql/backups.md

   | gzip > mydatabase_$(date +%F).sql.gz
 ```

+> This will not backup roles and tablespaces, you need to recreate them manually.

 | Flag                        | Purpose               | Why It Matters                       |
 | --------------------------- | --------------------- | ------------------------------------ |
 | `-F p`                      | Plain SQL format      | Widely portable and readable         |